 The Central Base Boat will carry a large yellow buoy on the back of their boat out to the north side of the south entrance to Rattlesnake Island.
 This boat will remain permanently at this location for the duration of the race and will follow the last swimmer in to the finish line.
 Pick up the buoy at the yacht club with your lifeguards and radio.

-The Roaming Boat will carry the Safety Director, Ben Stringer.
-This boat is responsible for the final sweep of the lake after the last swimmer finishes to ensure all swimmers and support paddlers are in.
+The Roaming Boat is responsible for the final sweep of the lake after the last swimmer finishes to ensure all swimmers and support paddlers are in.